Security Council Elections 101

 The Security Council consists of 12 members, any 9 of whose signature is required to authorize an upgrade.
 The current Security Council members can be seen in the Foundation documentation or via Tally.

-1. When the Security Council took a non-emergency action to update Arbitrum Nova’s DAC keyset, and
+1. Non-emergency action to update Arbitrum Nova’s DAC keyset

 Thus, it is important that the DAO places great importance and deliberation in electing reputable and trustworthy individuals and/or entities to the Security Council.